ts4z/barge-rulebook/src/stud.md

 Stud, also known as Seven-Card Stud, was a dominant game for many decades.

+## TLDR

+Everybody gets seven cards, some of them are face up, played for high.

 ## Forced Money

 The game is played with antes.
 The low card on the board by rank first and then